LukeShortCloud/rootpages/src/commands/software_code_management.rst

    "status -v", "shows files that have been modified and not pushed yet" "diff <BRANCH_OR_COMMIT>", "shows deletions and inserts of the actual changes between this branch and a specified branch" "fetch --tags", "pull the latest tags"
-   "push origin", "push all local commits to a branch and new tags" "grep", "search for specific strings in all of the files" "blame", "show who made a specific commit"
+   "grep", "search for specific strings in all of the files" "blame", "show who made a specific commit"
    "merge --squash", "condense all commits into one"